yunyuewei/HdSafeBO/README.md

-# High-dimensional Safe Optimization with local optimistic exploration (HdSafeBO)
+# High-dimensional Safe Optimization with Local Optimistic Exploration (HdSafeBO)

 This is the code repository of the paper "Safe Bayesian Optimization for the Control of High-Dimensional Embodied Systems".